How to Deal With Difficult Tenants

 4. Tenants Who Break Their Lease

-• A no sublets rule
+• no subletting

-• A no defacing or damaging property rule
+• no defacing or damaging the property

 5. Tenants Who Break the Law